 Trials are the exception rather than the rule.

 The vast majority of divorcing couples find it less costly to resolve disputes out of court, says McRae.

 17. Both parties must agree in order to divorce

 You don’t need to have your spouse’s permission to get divorced, although it’s easier and cheaper if you do.
 If one spouse declines to sign divorce papers, the spouse seeking the divorce will need to obtain a contested divorce by filing a petition in court.

 “You may have to have a trial,” says McRae.

 If the case goes to trial, the court will decide on all settlements and divisions of property.
-Having a contested divorce means you likely will spend more money on legal fees.
+Having a contested divorce means you may spend more money on legal fees.

 18. It is better to get the house in a divorce settlement

-It’s also important to be aware that real estate values fluctuate.
-If someone decides to sell the home during a drop in the housing market, he or she could end up receiving less money than the home is worth at the time of the divorce settlement.
+Also, real estate values fluctuate.
+If someone decides to sell the home during a drop in the housing market, he or she could end up receiving less money than the home was worth at the time of the divorce settlement.

 19. Both spouses will enjoy the same standard of living after divorce